DaveBackus/Data_Bootcamp_Book/installing-python.md

 To create or run an IPython notebook from Launcher, click on the Launch button to the right of the ipython-notebook icon.
 It will open a tab in your default browser.
 (If you're not sure what that is, you'll soon find out.)
 In the browser tab, you'll see at the top the word "Jupyter," which is the name of this environment.
 (It used to say IPython, but now the same environment handles code in Julia, R, and other languages, which called for a [name change](http://ipython.org/#jupyter-and-the-future-of-ipython).)
 Just below Jupyter you'll see the words "File, "Edit," "View," etc.  Below that you'll see the directory (folder) structure of your computer.

 **Pro tip.**  Create a directory (folder) on your computer with the name "Data_Bootcamp" and store your programs there.
 It will make it easier to find them later.
 By way of example, we have set up a Code directory in our [GitHub repository](https://github.com/DaveBackus/Data_Bootcamp) with separate Python and IPython subdirectories.
-This is **mtyn** (more than you need), but since we'll be using the repository repeatedly it's worth taking a quick look now.
+This is **mtwn** (more than we need), but since we'll be using the repository repeatedly it's worth taking a quick look now.

 ## Run test programs